Home Care costs and funding information

 How much does Home Care cost?

-Generally speaking, there are three types of fees you may need to pay when getting Home Care services.
+There are commonly three types of fees you pay for Home Care services.

-2. An income-tested care fee (an extra contribution that some people pay, based on the outcome of a test called an income assessment).
+- An income-tested care fee (an extra contribution that some people pay, based on their assets and income).

-3. Home Care service fees.
-We will clearly outline any other fees you may be required to pay in your Home Care Agreement, before you begin to receive services.
+- Home Care service fees.
+We will clearly outline any other fees you may be required to pay in your formal Home Care Agreement, before you begin to receive services.
+You can browse our current fees, here.

 Frequently asked questions